abogdanova/SwarmGE/README.md

     --selection tournament

-or by setting the parameter `SELECTION` in either a parameters file or in the params dictionary.
+or by setting the parameter `SELECTION` to `tournament` in either a parameters file or in the params dictionary.

 Tournament size is set by default at 2.
 This value can be changed with the flag:

     --tournament_size [INT]

-or by setting the parameter `TOURNAMENT_SIZE` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the tournament size.
+or by setting the parameter `TOURNAMENT_SIZE` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the tournament size.

 ##Truncation